D4rk-5ky/Syncerate/commented_code_map.md

 - `README.md`: current user-facing installation/configuration/operation guide only.
 Release history belongs in `VERSIONING.md`.
 - `VERSIONING.md`: every created release and its code/behavior/documentation changes.
+- `Syncerate.spec`, `build_pyinstaller.sh`, and `requirements-build.txt`: reproducible one-file standalone build definition, wrapper, and pinned build inputs.
+- `dist/Syncerate`: release artifact when a PyInstaller build has been produced; it is platform-specific and is intentionally not imported by source-mode tests.
 - `config/example-Syncerate.cfg`: complete option example kept synchronized with the loader.
 - `config/example-source-file` / `config/example-dest-file`: list syntax examples.
 - Home Assistant YAML examples: legacy availability and JSON-status consumption examples.